Osage Nation: Traditional spirituality

-Osage people believed they were an integral part of a broader universe.
-Their ceremonies and social organization represented what was observed around them that was created by Wakonda.
+Osage people who adhere to traditional customs believe they are an integral part of a broader universe.
+Their ceremonies and social organization represent what is observed around them that was created by a supreme life force known as Wah'Kon-Tah or Wakonda.
 Everything created has the spirit of Wakonda within it, from trees, plants, and the sky to animals and human beings.
-They believed there were two main divisions to life, consisting of the sky and earth.
+They believe there are two main divisions to life, consisting of the sky and earth.
 Life is created in the sky, and descends to the earth in material form.
-The sky was viewed as masculine in nature and the earth as feminine.
+The sky is viewed as masculine in nature and the earth as feminine.

-They revered the behavior of animals such as hawks, deer and bears, which were considered to be very courageous.
+They revere the behavior of animals such as hawks, deer and bears, which are considered to be very courageous.
 Other species lived long lives, such as pelicans.
 Because humans lacked many of the characteristics naturally found within other forms of life around them, they were expected to learn from the others and emulate characteristics desirable for survival.
 Survival was not a competition between humans and non-humans, but rather a struggle between human communities.

+Wakonda was viewed as "the mysterious life-force that pervades the sun", "moon", "earth", "and the stars", as well as the embodiment of order on Earth, which was seen as a place where chaos mostly won.

 Efforts for survival were the responsibility of the people and not of Wakonda, although they might ask Wakonda for help.
 Considering life a struggle among human groups, they viewed warfare as necessary for self-preservation.
 The people's survival was dependent on their ability to defend themselves.
 Over time, the Osage developed clan and kinship systems that mirrored the cosmos as they saw it.
 Osage clans were typically named after elements of their world: animals, plants and weather phenomenon such as storms.

 This was a symbolic representation.
 Each clan had its own responsibilities within the tribe.
 Names of clans included Red Cedar (Hon-tse-shu-tsy), Travelers in the Mist (Moh-sho-tsa-moie), Deer Lungs (Tah-lah-he) and Elk (O-pon).
 Children born to a certain clan had a ceremonial naming in order to introduce them to the community.
 Without a ceremonial name, an Osage child could not participate in ceremonies, so naming was an important part of Osage identity.
 The people regulated marriage through the clans: clan members had to marry people from opposite clans or divisions.
 Clan representation was expressed in the arrangement of Osage villages.
 The sky people lived on the side opposite the earth people, and the lodges of the Osage spiritual leaders were situated in between the two sides.